 One of my utmost favorite vinaigrettes.
 Simple and packed with lots of flavors.

-Make sure it is not too much garlic to overpower the vinaigrette.
+Make sure there is not too much garlic to overpower the vinaigrette.

 Use good honey that will dissolve well.